awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotwireless-deviceprofile-lorawandeviceprofile.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `FactoryPresetFreqsList`  <a name="cfn-iotwireless-deviceprofile-lorawandeviceprofile-factorypresetfreqslist"></a>
 The list of values that make up the FactoryPresetFreqs value\.
+Valid range of values include a minimum value of 1000000 and a maximum value of 16700000\.
 *Required*: No
 *Type*: List of Integer
 *Maximum*: `20`